-He has other passions too including photography, video-editing, web-art, digital-designs, languages, and music, however wordography and bhangra remains his first two loves.
+He has other passions too including photography, video-editing, web-art, digital-designs, languages, and music, however, wordography and bhangra remain his first two loves.

 The vast land, air, wide-open mountains, smiling sun and sometimes beautiful drizzles taught him to be free-spirited and celebrate the life with charming hearts seeded by the supreme nature!

 You are such an amazing addition to our community, thank you for making Whitehorse home!

 ~ Dan Curtis, The Mayor of City of Whitehorse

 “Keep your eyes on the stars and your feet on the ground.” ~ Theodore Roosevelt

 Sometimes saline and sometimes saccharine, life is like a fruit-shake with a distinctive diversity of flavours. ~ Gurdeep Pandher